katahiromz/SimpleBrowser/README.md

 - Very quick and super small.
 - Fully able to customize menus and buttons.
 - Downloaded files are automatically scanned (for Windows 10 only).
+- Works quickly even on slow PC
+- I can print pages properly.
+- It doesn't waste memory.
 - You can use without installation.
 - Kiosk mode supported.